developwithpurpose/front-end-developer-exercise/app/README.markdown

 HTML
 ------
 I sadly hand wrote the html as well.
-You will see that it is very semantic and accessible.
+Nothing super special here but you will see that it is semantic and accessible.

 Thanks
 ------